PacktPublishing/Mastering-C-Sharp-and-.NET-Framework/README.md

-# Mastering __C#__ and .NET Programming
+# Mastering __C#__ and .NET Framework
-This is the code repository for [Mastering C# and .NET Programming](https://www.packtpub.com/application-development/mastering-c-and-net-programming?utm_source=github&utm_medium=repository&utm_campaign=9781785884375), published by [Packt](https://www.packtpub.com/?utm_source=github&utm_medium=repository).
+This is the code repository for [Mastering C# and .NET Framework](https://www.packtpub.com/application-development/mastering-c-and-net-programming?utm_source=github&utm_medium=repository&utm_campaign=9781785884375), published by [Packt](https://www.packtpub.com/?utm_source=github&utm_medium=repository).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ##About the Book
 Mastering C# and .NET Programming will take you in to the depths of C# 6.0 and .NET 4.6, so you can understand how the platform works when it runs your code, and how you can use this knowledge to write efficient applications.
 Take full advantage of the new revolution in .NET development, including open source status and cross-platform capability, and get to grips with the architectural changes of CoreCLR.